katyhuff/blog/_posts/2014-05-05-women-only-events.markdown

 Just as the queer community benefits from heterosexual allies, so too, women and women's events benefit greatly from non-female allies.
-These allies might be volunteer helpers (as in the WiSE bootcamp), helpful venue employees running the A/V (as in the WIT event), or supportive discussants (as in the mixer ar SciPy2013).
+These allies might be volunteer helpers (as in the WiSE bootcamp), helpful venue employees running the A/V (as in the WIT event), or supportive discussants (as in the mixer at SciPy2013).
 Allies come in other forms as well.
 Often, they're community leaders.
 For Software Carpentry, we have an all-star supporter in Greg Wilson.
 In the WIT event, we had Travis Oliphant, who dropped by just to smile in the background and quietly observe what NumFocus had supported.

-When women are only a small fraction of a community (as is the case in tech) our allies from a better-represented demographic are essential for boosting our signal, but are too often forgotten.
+When women are only a small fraction of a community (as is the case in STEM) our allies from a better-represented demographic are essential for boosting our signal, but are too often forgotten.
 I'm looking forward to the SciPy 2014 ladies lunch, which may have a number of supportive ally attendees.